mudgen/diamond-1/README.md

 ## Get Help and Join the Community

 If you need help or would like to discuss diamonds then send me a message [on twitter](https://twitter.com/mudgen), or [email me](mailto:nick@perfectabstractions.com).
-Or join the [Diamond Standard Discord server](https://discord.gg/kQewPw2).
+Or join the [Diamond Discord server](https://discord.gg/kQewPw2).

 ## Useful Links